vivien/i3blocks-contrib/arch-update/README.md

 # Optional Dependencies

-* yaourt for aur updates
+* yaourt or yay for aur updates
 * fontawesome for awesome labels

 # Installation